relistan/billmonger/README.md

  * Everything on the bill is the same currency
  * Filenames will be output in a standard way

-Current limitations:
- * It almost has support for tax calculation but it's not there yet

 The Problem This Solves
 ------------------------